 Examples of Groundwater Remediation at NPL Sites (EPA 542-R-18-002).
 This report highlights a select number of example National Priorities List (NPL) sites where EPA has used innovative and established technologies to restore groundwater for use as a source of drinking water.
 In these examples groundwater was successfully restored for drinking water use at 17 NPL sites and significant progress toward groundwater restoration was made at an additional 13 NPL sites where contaminants remain above safe drinking water levels.
 These sites demonstrate how the Superfund program can overcome challenges related to difficult contaminants of concern and complex hydrogeologic settings (May 2018, 114 pages).
 View or download at https://www.epa.gov/remedytech/examples-groundwater-remediation-npl-sites

 TechDirect is an information service that highlights new publications and events of interest to site remediation and site assessment professionals.
 At the beginning of every month, the service, via e-mail, will distribute a message describing the availability of publications and events.
 For publications, the message will explain how to obtain a hard copy or how to download an electronic version.

 The Technology Innovation News Survey contains market/commercialization information; reports on demonstrations, feasibility studies and research; and other news relevant to the hazardous waste community interested in technology development.
-This report is updated each month.
+This report is updated each twice a month.